leafac/leafac.com/prose/playing-the-game-with-plt-redex/reduction-relations.md

                [· · ● ● ● · ·]))))
 ```

-If we use `apply-reduction-relation` repeatedly, feeding the output of one application as the input to the next, then we can use `⇨` relation to compute all possible Peg Solitaire boards.
-We do not have to do this by hand, because PLT Redex comes with the [`apply-reduction-relation*`](https://docs.racket-lang.org/redex/The_Redex_Reference.html?q=apply-reduction-relation#%28def._%28%28lib._redex%2Freduction-semantics..rkt%29._apply-reduction-relation%2A%29%29) form for this purpose.
+If we use `apply-reduction-relation` repeatedly, feeding one output of an application as the input to the next, then we can use `⇨` relation to compute all possible Peg Solitaire boards.
+PLT Redex comes with the [`apply-reduction-relation*`](https://docs.racket-lang.org/redex/The_Redex_Reference.html?q=apply-reduction-relation#%28def._%28%28lib._redex%2Freduction-semantics..rkt%29._apply-reduction-relation%2A%29%29) form for this purpose.
 Unfortunately, there are too many possible boards, so the computation does not terminate in reasonable time:

 ```racket
 > (apply-reduction-relation* ⇨ (term initial-board))